 About the tutorials

-This is the second set of monthly greeting card tutorials offered on
+This is the second set of monthly greeting card tutorials offered by

 ideas and techniques to further enhance your handmade cards.
-Come back
+Start here

-The tutorials range in difficulty from EASY to
+The tutorials range in difficulty from VERY EASY to

 Browse down this page for descriptions and illustrations of the